willyspinner/boiler/README.md

 ```sh
 install PATH/TO/YOUR/BOILERPLATE [-n BOILERPLATE_NAME]
 ```

 Install a boilerplate to boiler to be reused.

-    - where PATH/TO/YOUR/BOILERPLATE is the directory, or code, of your boilerplate
+- where PATH/TO/YOUR/BOILERPLATE is the directory, or code, of your boilerplate.

-    - where BOILERPLATE_NAME is the optional name of your boilerplate in boiler, can be "directorial"
+- where BOILERPLATE_NAME is the optional name of your boilerplate in boiler, can be a whole directory.

 Flags:

-    -i : specify information for usage (you will edit this using EDITOR)

-    -s : specify scripts to be run for usage (you will edit this using EDITOR)
+    -i : specify information for usage (you will edit this using EDITOR) -s : specify scripts to be run for usage (you will edit this using EDITOR)

 \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-